Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 By Garrett Fritz Partner & CTO

-Supabase Pricing 2026: A Complete Guide to Plans & Costs
+Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 Trying to calculate your actual Supabase costs can be deceptive.
 Between the generous free tier, the straightforward $25 Pro plan, and the various usage-based fees, it’s easy to underestimate your monthly bill.
 As a powerful open-source Firebase alternative, Supabase is a fantastic choice for building everything from a weekend project to a scalable enterprise application, but you need to understand the financial commitment.